 You have grounds to request material be taken down if you believe that material in the collection:

-To submit a request, send an email or letter including:
+To submit a request, send an email to firstname.lastname@example.org that includes:

 When a request is received, Archives staff will:

 The Brown Company Collection documents much of the history of the Brown Company of Berlin, New Hampshire from the late nineteenth century through the mid-1960s.
 This collection provides access to images that depict work activity ranging from the felling of trees to the final manufacture of pulp and paper in Berlin and Gorham.
 This is an educational resource that chronicles engineering projects, mill construction, equipment installation, as well as the social, cultural, and recreational lives of the workers, their families, and Berlin itself.
-The Brown Company digital images currently represent a small portion of the entire collection; this collection will continue to grow over the next two years.
+The Brown Company digital images currently represent a small portion of the entire collection.

-The Campus Publications Collection includes periodicals published by the college from its days as Plymouth Normal School up through today.
+The Campus Publications Collection includes periodicals published by the college from its days as Plymouth Normal School up through the present.
 It contains a wealth of information on campus events, as well as student, faculty and alumni news.
 In most cases the full text of these periodicals is searchable.
+Publications include: